-Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions See Principal Considerations in Introductory Section Failure to Comply with Filing Requirements Unfair or Unreasonable Underwriting Compensation as compared to maximum amount of underwriting compensation considered fair and reasonable (see FINRA Rule 5110.
-Failure to Comply with Filing RequirementsFine of \$2,500 to \$37,000.Unfair or Unreasonable Underwriting CompensationFine of \$5,000 to \$73,000.1 Failure to Comply with Filing Requirements In egregious cases, consider suspending the firm with respect to any or all activities or functions for five business days and/or suspending the responsible individual in any or all capacities for a period of 30 business days to two years.
-Unfair or Unreasonable Underwriting Compensation Individual Consider suspending the responsible individual in any or all capacities for a period of 30 business for a period of 30 business days to two years.
-Individual Consider suspending the responsible individual in any or all capacities for a period of 30 business days to two years.
+Failure to Comply with Filing Requirements

+Unfair or Unreasonable Underwriting Compensation

+Percentage and dollar amount of unreasonable compensation as compared to maximum amount of underwriting compensation considered fair and reasonable (see FINRA Rule 5110.

+Failure to Comply with Filing Requirements

+Unfair or Unreasonable Underwriting Compensation

+Failure to Comply with Filing Requirements

+In egregious cases, consider suspending the firm with respect to any or all activities or functions for five business days and/or suspending the responsible individual in any or all capacities for a period of 30 business days to two years.

+Unfair or Unreasonable Underwriting Compensation

+Consider suspending the responsible individual in any or all capacities for a period of 30 business days to two years.

 In egregious cases, consider barring the responsible individual.

-Firm Consider suspending the firm with respect to any or all activities or functions for five business days.
+Consider suspending the firm with respect to any or all activities or functions for five business days.

 In egregious cases, consider suspending the firm for a longer period of time.

-1. As set forth in General Principle No. 6, Adjudicators may also order disgorgement.
+^{1.} As set forth in General Principle No. 6, Adjudicators may also order disgorgement.